Asthma Treatment Clinic in Charlotte, NC

 Are you looking for asthma treatment in Charlotte, NC?
-Look no further and come to The Eastway Medical Clinic and Urgent Care!
-We evaluate each patient individually to determine the triggers of an asthma attack and create the best treatment for that patient.
+Look no further and come to Eastway Medical Clinic and Urgent Care!
+Our board-certified doctors evaluate each patient individually to determine the triggers of an asthma attack and create the best treatment for that patient.
 We are conveniently located at 1220 Eastway Drive Charlotte, NC 28205.
-For more information, please call us or request an appointment online.
+For more information, please contact us or request an appointment online.